mathesar-foundation/mathesar-wiki/projects/projects/niche-research.md

    #### b.
 Classification of Use Cases:
       - **Database Beginners**: Capture use cases where users are transitioning from spreadsheets to databases or when they are venturing into the database world for the first time.
       - **Technical & Non-Technical Mix**: Identify scenarios where teams or businesses with a mix of technical and non-technical members are looking for a versatile database tool.
 Prioritize those cases where Mathesar can bridge the complexity gap.
+      - **OLAP vs. OLTP**: Identify use cases that focus on OLAP (producing reports from maintained data) or OLTP (daily transactional data like sales).

 5. **Persona Development**:
    - Design user personas that represent the target audience.